‘No rules’: Illegal cabins with million-dollar views crop up along Oregon river

-PORTLAND, Ore.
-(KOIN) — For more than five years, Larry Purtle and Ric Scaramella have been watching from their condominium people living across the Willamette River in makeshift cabins, complete with doors and windows.
+For more than five years, Larry Purtle and Ric Scaramella have been watching from their condominium people living across the Willamette River in makeshift cabins, complete with doors and windows.
 Some have solar panels, and all have a million-dollar view of downtown Portland.
+KTLA’s sister station KOIN reports.

 Nexstar’s KOIN discovered the soil these cabins sit on is a sort of no-man’s land in the middle of a modern city.